-Under the decorative cloak is often hidden a real miracle of technique — the laced spring technique, which is tracked throughout the exhibition.
+Under the decorative cloak is often hidden a real miracle of technique — the laced spring technique, which was tracked throughout the exhibition.

-Upholstered furniture pieces by outstanding designers correspond with illustrative models, textiles, and pictorial documentation that trace the historical development of upholstery.
-Visitors are given an exclusive insight into normally hidden upholstery technology and can see works by outstanding masters of the craft.
-The spectrum ranges from furniture of the Renaissance, Baroque, Classicism, and Art Nouveau periods to 20th-century modernism and contemporary experiments.
+Upholstered furniture pieces by outstanding designers corresponded with illustrative models, textiles, and pictorial documentation that trace the historical development of upholstery.
+Visitors were given an exclusive insight into normally hidden upholstery technology and saw works by outstanding masters of the craft.
+The spectrum ranged from furniture of the Renaissance, Baroque, Classicism, and Art Nouveau periods to 20th-century modernism and contemporary experiments.

 curation: Dr. Thomas Schriefers

 Staatliche Kunstsammlungen Dresden/Sächsische Landesstelle für Museumswesen (The measure was co-financed by tax funds on the basis of the budget passed by the Sächsische Landtag [Saxon State Parliament].)